-My family’s vanilla ice cream recipe has been a part of every summer for as far back as I can remember.
-While it’s morphed from person to person, it’s pretty much the same ice cream I remember enjoying with family on special summer occasions gone by.
+Much like my dad’s homemade banana ice cream, my family’s homemade vanilla ice cream recipe has been a part of every summer for as far back as I can remember.
+While it’s morphed from person to person, it’s pretty much the same old fashioned ice cream I remember enjoying with family on special summer occasions gone by.

-I love making chocolate chip cookies with it, and we love using it when we make a big freezer of homemade vanilla ice cream and a homemade vanilla milkshake.
+I love using homemade vanilla ice cream with condensed milk to sandwich together chocolate chip cookies, and we love using it to make a delicious homemade vanilla milkshake, strawberry milkshake, or sometimes this pineapple milkshake.
 It has amazing flavor and makes the best vanilla ice cream ever.

 TIPS FOR HOW TO MAKE VANILLA ICE CREAM